isomorphic-software/smartclient-docs/classes/ResultTree.md

 ## Attr: ResultTree.keepParentsOnFilter

 ### Description
 If set, tree-based filtering is performed such that parent nodes are kept as long as they have children that match the filter criteria, even if the parents themselves do not match the filter criteria.
-If not set, filtering will exclude parent nodes not matching the criteria, and all nodes below them in the tree.
+If not set, filtering will exclude parent nodes not matching the criteria and all nodes below it in the tree.

-ResultTrees will default to [fetchMode:"local"](../reference_2.md#type-fetchmode) whenever `keepParentsOnFilter` is true, unless fetchMode was explicitly set to "paged" (see below).
-This allows the filtering logic to fetch a complete tree of nodes from the DataSource (or if loadDataOnDemand:true, a complete set of nodes under a given parent) and then filter the resulting data locally on the client.
+When `keepParentsOnFilter` is enabled for paged ResultTrees, server-side filtering is required.

-This means that the server does not need to implement special tree filtering logic to support looking up nodes that match the specified criteria as well as ancestor nodes that may not.
+When enabled for non-paged trees, [fetchMode:"local"](../reference.md#type-fetchmode) is automatically enabled so that all filtering behavior shifts to the client-side and full criteria are no longer sent to the server.
+Instead, server fetches will always load all nodes, or with [ResultTree.loadDataOnDemand](#attr-resulttreeloaddataondemand):true, will always load all nodes under a given parent.
+This means that the server does not need to implement special tree filtering logic.

-If some criteria _must_ be sent to the server in order to produce a valid tree of data, but `keepParentsOnFilter` is also required, the [ResultTree.serverFilterFields](#attr-resulttreeserverfilterfields) attribute may be used to specify a list of field names that will be sent to the server whenever they are present in the criteria.
-Note that for the subset of criteria applied to these fields, `keepParentsInFilter` behavior will not occur without custom logic in the DataSource fetch operation.
+Optionally, [ResultTree.serverFilterFields](#attr-resulttreeserverfilterfields) can be set to a list of field names that will be sent to the server whenever they are present in the criteria.

-If [FetchMode](../reference_2.md#type-fetchmode) is explicitly set to `"paged"`, it is not possible to implement `keepParentsOnFilter`, either by local filtering or with the automatic client-driven handling mentioned below.
-Support for `keepParentsOnFilter` for a paged ResultTree therefore also requires custom logic in the DataSource fetch operation.
-To support this a developer must ensure that their fetch operation returns the appropriate set of nodes - all nodes that match the specified criteria plus their ancestor nodes even if they do not match the specified criteria.
+### Groups

-#### keepParentsOnFilter with load-on-demand trees
+- treeDataBinding

-The combination of `keepParentsOnFilter` and [loadDataOnDemand](#attr-resulttreeloaddataondemand) presents additional difficulties that require special handling.
-The problem is that in order to determine even the top-level folders, you have to examine every node in the entire tree.
-For example, say there is one top-level folder that has thousands of folders and nodes underneath it, and there is just one leaf node, 6 levels deep, that matches the filter criteria.
-You have to find out about that node, because it implies the top-level folder must be retained.
+**Flags**: IR

-So the server basically has to examine every node in the dataset to determine even what shows up at the top level of the tree.
-If it does not do this, parent nodes that don't match the filter criteria will be excluded from the tree, with the upshot that the child nodes that _do_ match the criteria will be inaccessible because nodes in load-on-demand trees are only loaded when their parent node is opened
+---

-By default, SmartClient solves this with a client-driven implementation of this special handling.
-This algorithm involves finding the nodes that match the filter criteria - which we term **matching leaves** - and then recursively travelling back up the tree, determining the ancestors of the matching leaves - the so-called **dangling parents**.
-When we have traversed all the way back to the root node from every matching leaf, we have recorded every dangling parent and have what we term the **skeleton** of the tree.
-The skeleton is then added to fetch criteria whenever a load-on-demand fetch request is made, ensuring that we fetch both dangling parents and matching leaves.
+## Attr: ResultTree.fetchMode

-There are three ways this recursive traversal can be implemented:
+### Description

-*   For dataSources that [support dynamic tree joins](DataSource.md#method-datasourcesupportsdynamictreejoins), we use the [additionalOutputs](DSRequest.md#attr-dsrequestadditionaloutputs) feature to declare self-joins that fetch multiple levels of parent in one query (the number of levels is configurable, see [ResultTree.matchingLeafJoinDepth](#attr-resulttreematchingleafjoindepth)).
-Of SmartClient's built-in DataSource types, only SQLDataSource is currently capable of this approach
+Mode of fetching records from server.

-*   For server-side dataSources that do not support self-joins, we combine individual single-level fetches into a [queue](RPCManager.md#classmethod-rpcmanagersendqueue), using [fieldValueExpressions](DSRequest.md#attr-dsrequestfieldvalueexpressions) with [responseData "allRecords"](DSRequestModifier.md#attr-dsrequestmodifiervalue) so that each fetch in the queue uses the output of the previous fetch as its criteria (so the first fetch returns the parents of the matching nodes, the second fetch returns the parents of those nodes, and so on).
-Again, the number of fetches per queue can be configured with the `matchingLeafJoinDepth` property.
-This approach works for any server-side DataSource implementation, including your own custom implementations
+fetchMode:"local" implies that local filtering will always be performed.
+See [ResultTree.keepParentsOnFilter](#attr-resulttreekeepparentsonfilter) for additional filtering details.

-*   For [client-side](DataSource.md#attr-datasourceclientonly) dataSources, which support neither self-joins not queueing, the algorithm simply makes as many single-level requests as necessary to build the entire skeleton.
-Note, this is exactly what would happen with previously-mentioned queueing approach, if you set `matchingLeafJoinDepth` to 1
+fetchMode:"basic" or "paged" implies that if search criteria change, the entire tree will be discarded and re-fetched from the server.
+When retrieving the replacement tree data, the default behavior will be to preserve the [openState](#method-resulttreegetopenstate) for any nodes that the server returns which were previously opened by the user.
+Note that this implies that if [ResultTree.loadDataOnDemand](#attr-resulttreeloaddataondemand) is enabled and the server returns only root-level nodes, open state will be preserved only for root-level nodes, and children of open root-level nodes will be immediately fetched from the server if they are not included in the server's initial response.

-If you want to disable the automatic handling of `keepParentsOnFilter` on load-on-demand trees, see [ResultTree.serverKeepParentsOnFilter](#attr-resulttreeserverkeepparentsonfilter)
+fetchMode:"paged" enables paging for nodes that have very large numbers of children.
+Whenever the children of a folder are loaded, the `resultTree` will set [DSRequest.startRow](DSRequest.md#attr-dsrequeststartrow) and [endRow](DSRequest.md#attr-dsrequestendrow) when requesting children from the DataSource, and will manage loading of further children on demand, similar to how a [ResultSet](ResultSet.md#class-resultset) manages paging for lists.
+For a deeper discussion see the **Paging large sets of children** section of the [treeDataBinding](../kb_topics/treeDataBinding.md#kb-topic-tree-databinding) overview.

 ### Groups